Concentrator photovoltaics: Concentrated photovoltaics and thermal

 Concentrator photovoltaics and thermal (CPVT), also sometimes called combined heat and power solar (CHAPS) or hybrid thermal CPV, is a cogeneration or micro cogeneration technology used in the field of concentrator photovoltaics that produces usable heat and electricity within the same system.
 CPVT at high concentrations of over 100 suns (HCPVT) utilizes similar components as HCPV, including dual-axis tracking and multi-junction photovoltaic cells.
 A fluid actively cools the integrated thermal–photovoltaic receiver, and simultaneously transports the collected heat.

 Typically, one or more receivers and a heat exchanger operate within a closed thermal loop.
 To maintain efficient overall operation and avoid damage from thermal runaway, the demand for heat from the secondary side of the exchanger must be consistently high.
 Collection efficiencies exceeding 70% are anticipated under optimal operating conditions, with up to 35% electric and exceeding 40% thermal for HCPVT.
 Net operating efficiencies may be substantially lower depending on how well a system is engineered to match the demands of the particular thermal application.

 The maximum temperature of CPVT systems is too low, typically below 80–90 °C, to alone power a boiler for additional steam-based cogeneration of electricity.
 These very low temperatures compared to CSP systems also make CPVT less compatible with efficient and economic thermal energy storage (TES).
 The captured thermal energy may nevertheless be directly employed in district heating, water heating and air conditioning, desalination or process heat.
 For thermal applications having lower or intermittent demand, a system may be augmented with a switchable heat dump to the external environment in order to safeguard cell life and maintain reliable photovoltaic output, despite the resulting reduction in net operating efficiency.

 HCPVT active cooling enables the use of much higher power thermal–photovoltaic receiver units, generating typically 1–100 kilowatts (kW) electric, as compared to HCPV systems that mostly rely upon passive cooling of single ~20 W cells.
 Such high-power receivers utilize dense arrays of cells mounted on a high-efficiency heat sink.
 Minimizing the number of individual receiver units is a simplification that may ultimately yield improvement in the overall balance of system costs, manufacturability, maintainability/upgradeability, and reliability.
-A system combining receivers sized up to 1 MWelectric/2 MWthermal with TES has been proposed to enable an accompanying organic Rankine cycle generator to provide electricity on demand.
+A system combining receivers sized up to 1 MWelectric/2 MWthermal with TES using an accompanying organic Rankine cycle generator to provide electricity on demand operated in 2023 in Australia, at a combined 4 MW power and 51 MWh storage.